linkfy/Tools-for-Instagram/README.md

 })();
 ```
 #### loadConfig(loginFileName)
-Load a config file from the logins folder
+Load a config file from the accounts folder

 By default it will use the proxy from .env file if the proxy is not set on login().